threaming/ENCE464_FitnessMonitorV2/README.md

 * `src/`: Contains source code for the project.
 * `demos/`: A number of simple demo programs showing FreeRTOS and TivaWare usage.
-* `freertos/`: FreeRTOS kernel.
 * `FreeRTOSConfig.h`: FreeRTOS config header (see FreeRTOS docs)
-* `tivaware/`: Header files, source files, and precompiled static libraries for the TivaWare SDK, which provides a hardware abstraction library for the Tiva's peripherals (e.g., PWM, GPIO).
-* `libs/`: Additional libraries, currently contains a library for writing to the Orbit BoosterPack's OLED display.
+* `libs/`: Additional libraries, currently contains the TivaWare SDK, FreeRTOS kernel, and OrbitOLED library.
 * `scripts/`: Linker script and GDB configs
 * `startup.c`: MCU initialisation code; contains fault handler functions which can be customised for custom error handling (e.g., toggle a GPIO).
-* `tiva-freertos.mk`: Makefile fragment for building and programming using GCC and OpenOCD with TivaWare and FreeRTOS.
-Include in your top-level Makefile.
+* `make.mk`: Makefile fragment for building and programming using GCC and OpenOCD with TivaWare and FreeRTOS.
+Include last in your top-level Makefile.
   (See Makefiles in demo programs in `demos/` directory.)
+* `toolchains/`: Contains Makefile fragments for specifying the compiler toolchains for targetting different platforms (i.e. the microcontroller or the build host).

 ## Note on path names